-In 2017, ION filed a commercial lawsuit claiming Axtel to pay \$ 113,000 for services, interest, damages and costs.
+In 2017, ION filed a lawsuit claiming Axtel to pay \$113,000 for services, interest, damages and costs.

-In October 2020, Integradores y Operadores del Norte, S.A. de C.V, obtained a favorable protection, managing to modify the sentence in his favor to collect \$ 12,199 from Axtel; however, Axtel fought the new resolution.
+In October 2020, ION obtained a favorable protection, managing to modify the sentence in his favor to collect \$ 12,199.
+The Company has made the corresponding reserve to face this contingency.

-As of the date of issuance of the consolidated financial statements, the Company is reserving the corresponding provisions for the sentence issued.
+As of the date of issuance of the consolidated financial statements, the Company obtained an amparo ruling in its favor, modifying the sentence against it.

-Compensatory Procedures in the Federal Superior Auditors ("ASF" for its Spanish initials)
+Compensatory Procedures in the Federal Superior Auditors ("ASF" for its acronym in Spanish)

 iii.
-By May 2019, the ASF determined a compensation liability of \$34,118, which was challenged by the TFJA, which, in April 2021, issued a judgment against the interests of the company, which is why an amparo proceeding was filed, which is in process.
+By May 2019, the ASF determined a compensation liability of \$34,188, which was challenged by the TFJA, which, in April 2021, issued a judgment against the interests of the company, reason why an amparo proceeding was filed, which was resolved, not giving the amparo to the Company.